psfoley/openfl/docs/tutorial.docker.rst

   python3 run_collaborator_from_flplan.py -p mnist_a.yaml -col col_1;"

-In case anytime you need to examine the docker container with a shell, just type
+Anytime you need to examine the docker containers with a shell, just type

 .. code-block:: console